Frequently Asked Questions

 The average age of entry into prostitution (sex-trafficking) in the US is 12 to 13 years

-8% are bused by strangers
+8% are abused by strangers

 25% are abused by family

-Human Trafficking Among Children and Teens?
+Human Trafficking Among Homeless Youth

 If we want to fight human trafficking, we cannot afford to cut services for the homeless youth.